SigmaAcehole/LiDAR_Semantic_Segmentation/README.md

 If any other library needs to be installed (ex: numpy), install it using conda.
 If library is not available in conda then use pip.

-## Data preparation
+## Data preparation for Stanford 3D Indoor Scenes dataset
-1. Create the following directory to store dataset and processed dataset.
+1. Make sure you are in the root directory of PointNet2 i.e., `LiDAR_Semantic_Segmentation/PointNet2`.
+Create the following directory to store original dataset and processed dataset.
 ```shell
 mkdir data/
 mkdir data/stanford_indoor3d_downsampled